AuroraZoer/COMP2013J-Database-Assignment/README.md

 Note: The report is in PDF format and can be accessed by clicking the provided link.

+- Click [here](https://youtu.be/NPIImijeXUE) to see a video presentation of the project.

 ## Developer Documentation

 ### Github